-&lt;sup>26 If human-made structures are present within your project area and are proposed to be removed or modified, see Appendix E (Emergence Surveys) and then coordinate with the local USFWS FO(s) regarding how to determine P/A.

-&lt;sup>27 Suitable roosting habitat is defined as forest patches with trees of 5-inch (12.7 cm) dbh or larger.
+20 If human-made structures are present within your project area and are proposed to be removed or modified, see Appendix E (Emergence Surveys) and then coordinate with the local USFWS FO(s) regarding how to determine P/A. 21 Suitable roosting habitat is defined as forest patches with trees of 5-inch (12.7 cm) dbh or larger.
 However, early successional habitat with small diameter trees may be used as foraging habitat by IBAT.
-Therefore, a project that would remove or otherwise adversely affect $\geq$ 20 acres of early successional habitat containing trees between 3 and 5 inches (7.6-12.7 cm) dbh would require coordination/consultation with the USFWS FO to ensure that associated impacts would not rise to the level of take.
+Therefore, a project that would remove or otherwise adversely affect ≥20 acres of early successional habitat containing trees between 3 and 5 inches (7.6-12.7 cm) dbh would require coordination/consultation with the USFWS FO to ensure that associated impacts would not rise to the level of take.
 The USFWS may request P/A surveys if >20 acres of early successional habitat were proposed for removal.

-&lt;sup>28 This number is based on observations of bat behavior indicating that such an isolated tree (i.e., $\geq 1000$ feet) would be extremely unlikely to be used as a roost.
+$^{^{22}}$ This number is based on observations of bat behavior indicating that such an isolated tree (i.e., ≥ 1000 feet) would be extremely unlikely to be used as a roost.
 This distance has also been evaluated and vetted for use for the NLEB.
 See the "Indiana bat Section 7 and Section 10 Guidance for wind Energy Projects," question 33, found on the USFWS website provided in the intro.

-&lt;sup>29 Trees found in highly-developed urban areas (e.g., street trees, downtown areas) are extremely unlikely to be suitable habitat.
+23 Trees found in highly-developed urban areas (e.g., street trees, downtown areas) are extremely unlikely to be suitable habitat.

-NLEBs typically occupy their summer habitat from mid-May through mid-August each year and the species may arrive or leave some time before or after this period.
+24 Exact dates vary by location., with NLEBs typically being found earlier in spring at lower latitudes.
+Also, NLEBs in species may arrive or leave some time before or after this period.
 In most areas, roosting habitat is considered suitable summer habitat because NLEBs are only present in forested habitat during the summer active months.
 In some areas of the southern U.S., NLEBs are present in potential roosting habitat year-round.
 In these areas (see Figure 1 and Figure 3 in Appendix J), habits and habitat use differ significantly from the rest of the species' range.